macuject/.github/PULL_REQUEST_TEMPLATE.md

 ## Impact Assessment

 As part of our ongoing commitment to maintaining compliance with SOC 2 and HIPAA regulations, each proposed change should have an impact assessment undertaken.
-A summary is provided and full details can be found within our [impact assessment] documentation.
+Our [impact assessment] documentation contains a summary and complete details.

-- **High**: Potential for significant harm to sensitive data or user access, and material adverse impact on Macuject's operations or reputation.
+- **High**: Potential for significant harm to sensitive data or user access and material adverse impact on Macuject's operations or reputation.
-- **Medium**: Potential for moderate harm to sensitive data or user access, and adverse impact on Macuject's operations or reputation.
+- **Medium**: Potential for moderate harm to sensitive data or user access and adverse impact on Macuject's operations or reputation.
-- **Low**: Unlikely to result in significant harm to sensitive data or user access, and no expected material adverse impact on Macujects's operations or reputation.
+- **Low**: Unlikely to significantly harm sensitive data or user access, and no expected material adverse impact on Macujects's operations or reputation.
 - **None**: Changes that are not relevant to the impact assessment process.
 Changes will not be used in production by Macuject customers and are related to internal tooling, documentation, or other non-production systems.

 **Impact Assessment for this PR**: [High/Medium/Low/None]